 Now you know what to look for in tween luggage, let’s take a look at each of the different types.
 After many years of our tweens testing different kinds of luggage around the world with their globetrotting family, these are our favorite brands:

 Best Hardsided Tween Suitcase: American Tourister Moonlight Hardside Suitcase

 When your tween is ready for their first “grown-up” luggage, American Tourister is the perfect investment.
 This hard-sided suitcase is designed to be durable but stylish, coming in several great fashionable patterns to suit your tween’s ever-changing taste.

 Your tween will love the ease of maneuverability with 4 swivel wheels.
-The 24″ version will give them plenty of room to grow into, or a slightly smaller 21″ model can be used as a carry-on.
+The 24″ version will give them plenty of room to grow into, or a slightly smaller 21″ model makes for the best carry-on luggage for tweens.